rasputnik/ansible-autonagios/README.md

 auto-generated nagios config
 ============================

-**proof of concept; not to be weaponized**
+**proof of concept; not to be weaponized (yet)**

-simple role (well, part of one) to generate nagios service checks for each host in an inventory group.
+simple role to generate nagios service checks from inventory groups.

-Poops them out into localhosts {{ config_dir }}/{{ hostname }}.cfg
-- config_dir defaults to /tmp/nagios.
+This demo version creates a local config directory (/tmp/nagios by default) with a {{ hostname }}.cfg for each host in the inventory.

-nb: since these example hosts are fictional, we are limited to inventory varibles; when you do this for real, hostvars and facts should also be available.
+nb: since these example hosts are fictional, we are limited to inventory-level variables; on a realistic deployment, hostvars and facts should also be available.

 implementation